 The Manaslu-Annapurna connection map shows the trekking link between the Manaslu Circuit and the Annapurna region, offering adventurous trekkers the opportunity to explore both regions in a single journey.
 Starting at Soti Khola, this route usually travels via important Manaslu villages like as Jagat, Deng, Namrung, Samagaon, and Samdo.
 It also traverses the Larke La Pass (5,106 m) and then gradually descends until the Marsyangdi Valley near Besisahar, which is part of Annapurna.

 Trekkers can use the map to plan their acclimatization, rest stops, and overnight stays by highlighting important route junctions, rivers, communities, and high passes.
 Depending on time and fitness level, it can also indicate alternate routes, including detours to Tsum Valley or Manaslu Base Camp.
+Using the connection map, trekkers can better visualize elevation changes, daily distances, and trail logistics.

 Digital vs. Paper Map Options